Home / Admission / Frequently Asked Questions

 HOW CAN PARENTS BE INVOLVED AT THE SCHOOL?

-Parent/Teacher conferences, parent education workshops and volunteer opportunities are among the many opportunities offered throughout the year to keep families connected to the life of the school.
-In addition, our parents receive weekly news emails and bi-annual newsletters.
+Classroom visiting days, conferences, adult learning workshops, and volunteer opportunities are among the many ways families connect to the life of the school.
+In addition, families receive Waypoints, our weekly newsletter.

-Our school partners with families to raise exceptional learners.
-We create a social fabric for families and meaningful communication between school and your home.
-The Children’s House Parent Association (CHiPA) is a bridge between the families and the school.
+Partnering with families to raise exceptional learners is what The Children’s House is about.
+We create a social fabric for families and value meaningful communication between school and your home.
+The Children’s House Parent Association (CHiPA) welcomes parents to be involved in the life of our school by attending monthly meetings and events throughout the school year.

 HOW IS THE SCHOOL BUSINESS STRUCTURED?

 Our school is an independent, non-profit, tax-exempt educational institution governed by a volunteer Board of Directors.
-A $2.9 Million annual operating budget relies entirely on income from tuition, fees, and gifts.
+A 3.8 million dollar annual operating budget relies on income from tuition, fees, grants, and gifts.

 WHAT ARE THE SCHOOL CALENDAR AND SCHEDULE OPTIONS?

 Our academic year begins in early September and ends in mid-June.
 Our summer program begins one week after the close of the academic year.
-Before and after school care is offered year-round for the convenience of parents with children enrolled in any one of our Montessori programs.
 The school day schedule for Kindergarten through sixth grade is 8:30-3:30 and Junior High students attend 8:00-3:00 Monday through Friday.
 Extended hours are available from 7:30-5:30.
+A calendar overview is included in this packet.

 IS FINANCIAL ASSISTANCE AVAILABLE?

 Yes.
 Tuition assistance is available to qualifying families for children in Primary through Junior High.
-For the 2019-2020 school year, 18% of our students received tuition assistance.
-Please ask the Director of Finance for specific information about this program.
+For the 2022-2023 school year, 24% of students ages three and older, received tuition assistance.
+Please see the Tuition Assistance webpage for details: traversechildrenshouse.org/tuition_assist.asp

 WHAT IS THE DIFFERENCE BETWEEN THE CHILDREN’S HOUSE AND A PUBLIC MONTESSORI PROGRAM?

-The Children’s House is an independent Montessori school.
-Our independence allows us to fully implement the Montessori methodology by prioritizing the key components of the philosophy: Balanced, mixed age classrooms where children learn skills of collaboration and community; authentic assessment based on ongoing observation by well trained teachers rather than standardized testing; uninterrupted time for children to work in the prepared classroom environments with hands-on materials; and a commitment to making decisions based on what is best for the child.
+The Children’s House and Compass Junior High is an independent Montessori school.
+Our independence allows us to fully implement the Montessori methodology by prioritizing the key components of the philosophy: balanced, mixed age classrooms where children learn skills of collaboration and community; authentic assessment based on ongoing observation by well-trained teachers; uninterrupted time for children to work in the prepared classroom environments with hands-on materials; and a commitment to making decisions based on students.